port-labs/ocean/docs/framework-guides/docs/develop-an-integration/trigger-your-integration.md

 ## Triggering using Port's API

-By patching the integration either with a new configuration or by patching it with no changes, The integration will detect the trigger and will run the integration resync.
+By patching the integration either with a new configuration or by patching it with no changes, The integration will detect the trigger and perform a resync.

 <Tabs>
     <TabItem value="swagger" label="Swagger" default>